 Cabeza didn't ponder the question very long.
 "It must either be going into Caribbean and other foreign banks or invested in China, India or elsewhere.
 It doesn't go into capital investment in American small business or any other domestic production or the jobs would be manifesting.
 I guess investors in high yield credit card and pay day type loan sharking are still chasing the big bucks.
-But many of us are increasing our debt and fattening the predators just so we can live day to day.
-None of the profits and ruling class tax breaks that are supposed by the theory to stimulate growth seem to be doing so.
-Or at best, the growth only benefits a few at the top.
-All that comes down from them is more shit!"
-Betrayed by his rising tone, Caliente's anger had increased as he spoke.
+But

 Lefty uses a soothing tone - not patronizingly.
 He fears if he exposes his own outrage over the top down class war we're losing, he may himself erupt.
-"Nor have Everyman and his representatives really thought about conservative borrow and spend on MIC cronies that Reagen boosted up the hill.
-Cheney went from Secretary of Defense under Bush I to CEO of Halliburton, which got a big MIC infusion during the Dick's presidential administration.
+"Nor have Everyman and his representatives really thought about conservative borrow [... from the trust fund.
+Social Security is the most hated of the New Deal programs that cons want to sabotage and destroy.] and spend on MIC cronies.
+Reagan used Star Wars paranoia to jack up The Hill and get the scam started in earnest.
+Cheney went from Secretary of Defense under Bush I to CEO of Halliburton, which got a big MIC infusion during the Dick's {stet} presidential administration.
 Top cons and their dupes choose ignorance w.r.t. where the money's really going or where it can possibly be saved.

-They rely on media news propaganda for the 'facts' to support flawed moral judgments.
-They don't see how the deficits, which are a red herring, were first accelerated by conservative heroes.
+"The rank and file rely on media news propaganda for the 'facts' to support flawed moral judgments their revered leaders supply them with.
+Even pretentious educated bourgeois snobs don't see how the deficits, which are a red herring, were first accelerated by the conservative heroes they emulate in the hopes of getting rich.
 No one seems to see that all the proposed fixes from cuts in entitlements [The trust fund was looted to pay for the privatization scam.
 Now they must be payed out of the general fund.] to trade agreements and currency reforms benefit only the few at the top and are destructive to the nation and the people.

 "The real money is wasted on the profits of the financiers of the MIC: the untouchable military budget that increasingly enriches private contractors at orders of magnitude higher cost than the unprivatized way we used to do war business.
-All you have to do is compare military spending proportion of budget, deficits and debt (and the overall size of the same) ante and post Reagan.
-And, like the bankers that fund it, military spending produces nothing but debt and misery for Americans and it's even worse for the afflicted peoples caught in the crossfire.
+All you have to do is compare military spending proportion of budget, deficits and debt (and the overall size of the same) ante and post Reagan.\ And, like the bankers that fund it, military spending produces nothing but debt and misery for Americans and it's even worse for the afflicted peoples caught in the crossfire.
 The only people who profit are the contractors who supply the much more expensive weapons, munitions, supplies and services of today's privatized military operations.
 Of course conservatives only implement their theories of economy and liberty.
 They never check the real results on either."